mchmarny/cluster-up/README.md

 # Cloud Run Up

-Series of scripts to reliably deploy and configure Cloud Run on GKE
+Series of scripts I use to reliably deploy, configure, and test Cloud Run cluster on GKE

 > I'm toying with the idea of wrapping this into a simple CLI that would walk you through the entire process.
 Let me know if this sounds interesting and what areas the individual scripts below do not cover.

+## Pre-requirements

+If you don't have one already, start by creating new project and configuring [Google Cloud SDK](https://cloud.google.com/sdk/docs/).

 ## Setup